The Foreign, Commonwealth & Development Office (FCDO) advises against all travel to:

 Take care in areas bordering Tajikistan, Kyrgyzstan and Afghanistan.
 Uzbekistan’s borders are potential flashpoints and uncontrolled border areas may be land-mined.
 Borders are subject to closure without notice.
 See Local travel

-Air quality in the Karakalpakstan and Khorezm regions has deteriorated as a result of storms over the Aral Sea bringing salt, dust and pollutants into the air.
+Air quality in the Karakalpakstan and Khorezm regions is poor as a result of dust, salt and other pollutants from the Aral Sea.
 See Health

 You can be detained on arrival for the possession of certain medicines, including codeine.
 You should always carry a doctor’s prescription with you.
 See Travelling with medicines

 Dual nationality is not recognised in Uzbekistan.
 See Dual nationality

 If you need to contact the emergency services, call 101 (fire), 102 (police) or 103 (ambulance).